emilosman/rssboat/README.md

 - RSS reader inspired by newsboat

 ## MVP
+- [ ] Feeds should load async on UpdateAll(), update one-by-one
 - [ ] urls.yaml should not be relative path

+## Todo
 - [ ] Parse URL with standard library to check for errors

-## Todo
 - Tabs
-  - [ ] Color active tab
   - [ ] "All" tab
   - [ ] Tab change on 1-9 or Tab
   - [ ] Test long feed list for "h" and "l" handling
   - [ ] Refresh tab only "ctrl+r"
   - [ ] Unread indicator tab
-- [ ] Feeds should load async on UpdateAll(), update one-by-one
+- [ ] CategoriesIndex on List
 - [ ] Refresh status messages fix
 - [ ] Content display view
 - [ ] Unread counter (15/254)